The Bard Fest Production Team

 Kevin C. Robertson, is proud to join the company of Bardfest as a Associate producer and Executive Stage Combat Director.
 Kevin brings over 40 rears of theater experience as an actor, director and stage 4 combat choreographer.
 Kevin is professionally recognized in 8 of the 9 weapons styles tough by the Society of American Fight Directors.
 An award winning choreographer from the Washington,DC metroplex Kevin has choreographed well over 100 shows ranging from Romeo and Juliet to Moon Over Buffalo to The Miracle Worker..

-Glenn L. Dobbs - Executive Producer Glenn serves as Executive Producer and the Artistic Director of Bard Fest.
-Glenn founded Bard Fest six years ago.
+Glenn L. Dobbs - Founder and Executive Producer Glenn serves as the Executive Producer.
+Glenn founded Bard Fest a decade ago.
 His previous theatrical credits include Henry V, Hamlet, Richard III, Much Ado About Nothing, Romeo and Juliet, As You Like it, Twelfth Night, Macbeth, Who's Afraid of Virginia Woolf?, The Elephant Man, The Shadow Box, A Midsummer Night's Dream, Into the Woods, Proof, The Sound of Music, Medea, The Complete Works of William Shakespeare - Abridged, and many others.
 He wants to thank Andy, Mel, Susan, Linda, Jennifer, Fred, Paul, and many others who have been with him from the beginning.
-And especially his long suffering "Trophy Wife" Colleen who has endured this 'hobby' of his for far to long.
+And especially his long suffering "Trophy Wife" Colleen who has endured this 'hobby' of his for far too long.